User37som/libbitcoin/bx-wrap-decode.md

-Validate the checksum of a Base16 data and recover its version byte and data.
+Validate the checksum of checked Base16 data and recover its version and payload.
 ```sh
 $ bx wrap-decode --help
 ```